tomorrowarchitect/crosskeys/README.md

 git clone git@github-work.crosskeys:org-name/repo.git
 ```

-and have Git/SSH automatically use the correct identity and configuration managed by `crosskeys`.
+Git and SSH will automatically use the correct identity and configuration managed by `crosskeys`.

 ---

 ## FAQs

-**Q: Where is my credential stored?**
+**Q: Where are my credentials stored?**

-A: In your macOS Keychain (this tool currently supports macOS only).
+A: Your credentials are stored in your macOS Keychain.
+(This tool currently supports macOS only.)

+**Q: Is there support for Windows and Linux?**

+A: Not yet.
+Currently, there is no support for Windows or Linux.
+Support may be added in the future if there is a need or demand.